TechnJoe/Web-Design-Challenge/README.md

 Web Visualization Dashboard (Latitude)

-Create a new repository for this project called Web-Design-Challenge.
-Do not add this homework to an existing repository.

 Latitude - Latitude Analysis Dashboard with Attitude For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting weather data.